tdkehoe/Firebase-Cloud-Functions-with-Angular/README.md

 Run the function `executeonPageLoad` by restarting `ng serve`.
 Run the function `callMe` by clicking the button in the view.

 You should see the results in several places.
 In the view, you should see `22` as the result from `executeonPageLoad`.
 When you click the button this result changes to `57`.
+This is an observable so if the data changes in the cloud function it'll change in the view.

 In the emulator logs, you should see the logs: